Bouma Group Members

 Kenichiro Otsuka is a Visiting Researcher at the Wellman Center for Photomedicine and CBORT.
 He received his PhD in Cardiology from the Osaka City University Graduate School of Medicine.
 His current research interests are focused on clinical studies using polarization-sensitive optical frequency domain imaging for diagnosis of coronary artery disease.

-Jian Ren is a Research Fellow at Harvard Medical School.
+Jian Ren is an Instructor at Harvard Medical School.
 He received his PhD from Caltech and joined the Wellman Center for Photomedicine in 2013.
 Fusing optical, biochemical, and computational approaches, his current research is focused on systematic probing and analysis of large-scale complex biological systems, such as brains.

 Milen Shishkov is a Senior Research Scientist at the Wellman Center for Photomedicine and Harvard Medical School.
 After graduating with his Ph.D. in Physics from Temple University in 1999, he joined the Wellman Center where he is currently developing advanced fiber optical probes and interface devices for imaging applications in preclinical and clinical research projects.